pallets/click/docs/options.md

 ```{versionadded} 4.0
 ```

-As you can see that by using `nargs` set to a specific number each item in the resulting tuple is of the same type.
-This might not be what you want.
-Commonly you might want to use different types for different indexes in the tuple.
-For this you can directly specify a tuple as type:
+By setting `nargs` to a specific number, each item in the resulting tuple is of the same type.
+Alternatively, you might want to use different types for different indexes in the tuple.
+For this you can directly specify a tuple as `type`:

 ```{eval-rst}
 .. click:example::